 After serving in the Police Force in NSW and New Zealand, Mel decided to join the Australian Navy at 41.
 While in the navy, she was subjected to extreme abuse, was medically discharged with PTSD, depression and anxiety, and became homeless.

-Through her work with the Thoroughbred and Veteran Welfare Alliance from 2015, she has regained her confidence and sense of purpose, and in 2019 released her book Painting Beauty with the Ashes.
+Through her work with the Thoroughbred and Veteran Welfare Alliance from 2015, she has regained her confidence and sense of purpose, and in 2019 published her book Painting Beauty with the Ashes and the prequel story of Scott’s work in Conflict to Hope.

-Unfortunately, the stress and trauma that mounted over the years caused Mel’s physical health to deteriorate and she could no longer continue with the Alliance’s program.
+Unfortunately, the stress and trauma that mounted over the years caused Mel’s physical health to deteriorate and she could no longer continue with the horses.
 Instead, she has given many hours to help behind the scenes with Scott and also helped Nick Barkla as his Associate Producer.
+Mel has gone on to produce her own award-winning short film about her younger life story.

 Max joined the army in 1983 at the age of 16, initially with the 2/14th Light Horse in Queensland.
 In 1984 he transferred to the regular army Medical Corps, where he served for 6 years.
 In 1990 he was selected to join the Australian Federal Police.